st4ple/sherlock/README.md

 **Note:** Before the analyze mode for a directory located at `<path>` can be executed, there must exist an index file in this directory.
 To initially create this, simply run the index mode beforehand.

-### Ignore file
+## Ignore file

 To specify certain files and diretories to be ignored by the index and analyze mode, create a file named `ignore.sk` in the directory located at `<path>`.

-#### Syntax
+### Syntax

+##### Files
-Files: Lines not ending with / are treated as files.
+Lines not ending with / are treated as files.
 If Sherlock finds a file with the absolute path equal to this line, the file will be ignored.

+##### Directories
-Directories: Lines ending with / are treated as directories.
+Lines ending with / are treated as directories.
 All the files and subdirectories in this directory will be ignored by Sherlock.

+##### Comments
-Comments: Lines that start with # are skipped by Sherlock (not treated as file or directory).
+Lines that start with # are skipped by Sherlock (not treated as file or directory).

-### Verbose output
+## Verbose output

 Simply add the option `-v` as an argument at the end of any command to receive verbose output while the programm is executing.